symlex/symlex-docs/docs/framework/setup.md

 docker-compose up
 ```

+!!! info
-*Note: This docker-compose configuration is for testing and development purposes only.
+    This docker-compose configuration is for testing and development purposes only.
 On OS X, the current release of
-Docker is [really slow](https://twitter.com/lastzero/status/829191426391027712) in executing PHP from the host's file system.*
+    Docker is [really slow](https://twitter.com/lastzero/status/829191426391027712) in executing PHP from the host's file system.

 **Step 3:** Let [Phing](https://www.phing.info/) initialize the database and build the front-end components for you: